jorian/barterdexdocs/docs/source/api.rst

 API docs
 ========

 WORK IN PROGRESS!
-This will list all API commands available in BarterDEX.
+For a list of all API commands available in BarterDEX, refer to :ref:`API Summary by Category`.
 WORK IN PROGRESS!

 Introduction
 ------------